 Kids crashed out to catch a bus into the event.
 Looks like a scene from any other music festival, BUT DO NOT BE DECEIVED.

-If you’re not familiar with this massive Christian Music Festival, consider yourself VERY lucky.
-It’s an annual shin-dig of tens of thousands of people (mostly teenagers) in a southern-Baptist heaven called Kentucky that come together for the fictional character called “JC.”
-The place is an unnatural gathering of sober children.
+If you’re not familiar with this massive Christian Music Festival, consider yourself lucky.
+It’s an annual shin-dig of tens of thousands of people (mostly teenagers) in a southern-Baptist heaven called Kentucky that come together for the latest Christian music.

 This is the famous Devil’s Tower on my first of many visits to this enchanting place.
 It was late and the summer sun was setting on it’s massive columns.